spollard/josh-works.github.io/_posts/2018-01-21-take_back_your_attention.md

 ## A few surprises that can happen with uBlock

 Since uBlock by default disables many unwanted scripts and resources, it can introduce some unexpected behavior on websites.
 If a website isn't behaving exactly as expected, turn off uBlock and see if the resource loads.

-(For example, some websites use untrustworthy javascript redirects to track your movement to third-party websites. if those redirects rely on untrusted third-party resources, they won't be loaded on the page.
-Ditto for some kinds of form submission behavior, etc.)
+For example, some websites use untrustworthy javascript redirects to track your movement to third-party websites. if those redirects rely on untrusted third-party resources, they won't be loaded on the page.
+Ditto for some kinds of form submission behavior, image/video resources, etc.

 So, turning off uBlock is very easy: